Book Chapters (refereed):

 「永遠在邊緣永遠在過渡：樓梯城市香港」Chinese translation of the essay “Always Liminal, Always in Transition: Hong Kong as Staircase City” by Louis Lo.
 Hong Kong Stair Archive.
 Ed.
 Melissa Cate Christ, Susanne Trumpf, and Carmi Lam. (forthcoming)

 “Intermedial Translation as Circulation: Chu Tien-wen, Taiwan New Cinema, and Taiwan Literature.”
-An invited talk as part of the project Sinophone Borderlands – Interaction at the Edges project at the Department of Asian Studies, Faculty of Arts, Palacký University Olomouc.
+An invited talk as part of the project Sinophone Borderlands – Interaction at the Edges at the Department of Asian Studies, Faculty of Arts, Palacký University Olomouc.
 Czech Republic.
 Online (due to COVID-19).
 15 March, 2021.

 “Introduction to Taiwan Literature and Cinema.”
 A guest lecture for the B.A.
 Core Module "ML 1369 China, Greater China and China Overseas."
 Chinese Department, Cardiff University, Cardiff, UK.
 Online (due to COVDI-19).
 10 March, 2021.